Denisomondi/GeoDeliver-Frontend/README.md

     Customer can review the products which have been purchased.
     Seller can update the stock of a particular product whether it is available or not.
     Seller can keep track of total sales of his products.
     Seller can know the sales on a particular day or month or year.
+  ## Getting started for front-end
+clone the repository to your local machine.

+git clone:

+Install the required depedencies using

+npm install bundle install

+Run the application using

+bundle exec rake server npm start

    ## Github link for Back-end & infor:
    [Back-end Repository](https://github.com/Denisomondi/GeoDeliver-Backend/tree/main) click to check the Back-end repository for Geodeliver.